Part 18: Matters Under The Legal Profession Act 1966

 (b) where the abridgment application is filed less than 14 days before the Intended Call Date, the abridgment application will be fixed on the Monday before the Original Call Date.
 If the applicant wishes to bring forward the hearing date to the Monday before the Intended Call Date, the applicant has to obtain the written consent of the Attorney-General, the Law Society of Singapore and the Singapore Institute of Legal Education, and file a Request to bring forward the hearing date of the abridgment application enclosing the relevant written consent.

-Section 32(3) of the Legal Profession Act 1966 allows “part-call” applications to be brought in respect of practice trainees who have completed not less than 3 months of their practice training period.
+Section 32(3) of the Old Law allows “part-call” applications to be brought in respect of practice trainees who have completed not less than 3 months of their practice training period.
 A “part-call” application must be brought by way of a summons, supported by an affidavit, and served on the Attorney-General, the Law Society of Singapore and the Singapore Institute of Legal Education.
-The attendance of representatives of the Attorney-General, the Law Society of Singapore and the Singapore Institute of Legal Education at the hearing of a “part-call” application is not required, unless there are any objections to the application or if the Court otherwise directs.
+The attendance of representatives of the Attorney-General, the Law Society of Singapore and the Singapore Institute of Legal Education at the hearing of a “part-call” application is not required, unless there are any objections to the application or the Court otherwise directs.

-(1) Subject to section 26 of the Legal Profession Act 1966, section 25 of the same requires all practising solicitors to have in force a valid Practising Certificate issued by the Registrar, before he or she does any act in the capacity of an advocate and solicitor.
-Unless otherwise directed, all applications for practising certificates must be made only through the Practising Certificate Module (PC Module) of the Integrated Electronic Litigation System (eLitigation) according to the procedures set out on the eLitigation website at https://www.elitigation.sg.
+(1) Subject to section 26 of the Old Law and the New Law, section 25 of the same requires all practising solicitors to have in force a valid Practising Certificate issued by the Registrar, before he or she does any act in the capacity of an advocate and solicitor.
+Unless otherwise directed, all applications for practising certificates, and all applications for provisional practising certificates under section 18 of the New Law, must be made only through the Practising Certificate Module (PC Module) or the Provisional Practising Certificate Module (PPC Module) (as the case may be) of the Integrated Electronic Litigation System (eLitigation) according to the procedures set out on the eLitigation website at https://www.elitigation.sg.

-(3) Payment for applications made directly through the PC Module of eLitigation must be by way of GIRO electronic payment.
+(3) Payment for applications made directly through the PC Module or PPC Module of eLitigation must be by way of GIRO electronic payment.
 It is the applicant’s responsibility to ensure that the designated bank account has sufficient funds for GIRO electronic payment of all applicable subscriptions, levies, contributions, fees and charges (which may include outstanding amounts due to the Law Society of Singapore and/or the Singapore Academy of Law) at the time of the application.
-The issuance of any practising certificate is subject to the clearance of funds.
+The issuance of any practising certificate or provisional practising certificate is subject to the clearance of funds.
 Upon notification that a payment transaction is unsuccessful, the applicant must make arrangements to effect full payment within 5 working days.
-At any time before full payment is made, the applicant must, immediately upon demand, surrender to the Registrar all hard copies of any practising certificate issued to him or her for the practice year for which payment has not been settled and certify to the Registrar that he or she has destroyed all electronic copies thereof.
+At any time before full payment is made, the applicant must, immediately upon demand, surrender to the Registrar all hard copies of any practising certificate or provisional practising certificate issued to him or her for which payment has not been settled and certify to the Registrar that he or she has destroyed all electronic copies thereof.

-(4) Section 27(3) of the Legal Profession Act 1966 requires solicitors to notify the Registrar and the Council of the Law Society of Singapore any changes in particulars submitted in the course of applying for a practising certificate or with respect to the status of his or her practising certificate.
+(4) Section 27(3) of the Old Law and the New Law require solicitors to notify the Registrar and the Council of the Law Society of Singapore of any changes in particulars submitted in the course of applying for a practising certificate or with respect to the status of his or her practising certificate.
 This notification must be made only through the PC Module of eLitigation.

-(5) The Registrar may exercise his or her discretion to issue another practising certificate to a solicitor after receiving notification of any change of particulars.
-If the Registrar subsequently issues another practising certificate, section 26(9)(c) of the Legal Profession Act 1966 provides that the earlier practising certificate will cease to be in force.
+(5) The Registrar may exercise his or her discretion to issue another practising certificate or provisional practising certificate to a solicitor after receiving notification of any change of particulars.
+If the Registrar subsequently issues another practising certificate, section 26(9)(c) of the Old Law and the New Law provide that the earlier practising certificate will cease to be in force.
+If the Registrar subsequently issues another provisional practising certificate, section 18(7)(b) of the New Law provides that the earlier provisional practising certificate will cease to be in force.

 Last updated